rinq/websocket/README.md

 can be any plain JavaScript value sent by the server, including any values that can be unserialized from [JSON].

+Errors thrown while handling this event will cause disconnection.
+To avoid this, implement error handling inside the event handler.

 <a name="session.event.response" />

 ---